fbpx

 Asinelli & Garisenda

-Bologna is also home to the oldest university in Europe that dates back to 1088.
-Throughout time, Bologna is a city that has been an important intellectual centre and has attracted scholars from around the world.
-In 2006 Bologna was also appointed a UNESCO City of Music, and music is at the heart of the city’s professional, academic and social life.
+Bologna is also home to the oldest university in Europe which dates back to 1088.
+Throughout time, Bologna is a city that has been an important intellectual center and has attracted scholars from around the world.
+In 2006 Bologna was also appointed a UNESCO City of Music, and music is at the heart of the city’s professional, academic, and social life.
 Outdoor concerts in the Piazza Maggiore are a common site.

 Medieval Food Lover’s Tour

 Life in Bologna centers around a rich style of cooking and the colorful Medieval Market.
-The Medieval Food Lover’s Tour explores the gastronomic side of Bologna, its street markets, wine bars, fourth generation grocers, traditional pasta makers, and storied chocolatiers.
-With your private guide you will traverse and mingle with vendors, bread bakers, food purveyors, wine makers and fish mongers.
-Things have not changed at this market, as fourth generation families carry on the art of food in the Medieval food halls.
+The Medieval Food Lover’s Tour explores the gastronomic side of Bologna, its street markets, wine bars, fourth-generation grocers, traditional pasta makers, and storied chocolatiers.
+With your private guide, you will traverse and mingle with vendors, bread bakers, food purveyors, winemakers, and fish mongers.
+Tradition runs deep as families continue to own and operate artisan markets in the Medieval food halls.

 Parmigiano Reggiano Cheese